 The back of the bar has two openings, one for the power cable and one for the ports.
-If you wall-mount the bar it will not sit flush to the wall and will protrude a little due to its design.
+If you wall-mount the bar it won't sit flush to the wall and will protrude a little due to its design.

 The back of the sub is made of wood and looks very plain.
-The power cable jack is located in the middle of the sub's height and thus the cable might be hard to hide.
+The power cable jack is located in the middle of the sub's height, so the cable might be hard to hide.

-The build quality of the YAS-408 is good.
-It is mainly made of plastic except for the front face of the bar which is covered with a metal grill.
-The sub is made of wood and the only weakness of the setup is the fabric that covers the subwoofer speaker, which can get dirty or damaged.
+The YAS-408's build quality is good.
+It's mainly made of plastic except for the bar's front face, which is covered with a metal grill.
+The sub is made of wood and the setup's only weakness is the fabric that covers the subwoofer speaker, which can get dirty or damaged.